 American piano designs use wet sand cast plates while Japanese makers use something called a V-Pro plate.
 Wet send cast plates are poured from cast iron like church bells and cured in the elements for months.
 V-pro plates are made in a matter of minutes in a vacuum mold using a mix of alloys to make the cast iron harden quickly.
 The alloys used in the V-Pro process can make the plate both absorb some sound energy and also cause unpleasant and unnatural harmonics.

 All Baldwin uprights use Alaskan Sitka Spruce soundboards.
 This material has been at the core of the Baldwin sound for generations.
 Baldwin’s soundboard design is specially created to be tapered near the ends for greater flexibility and movement similar to the so called Steinway “Diaphragmatic Sound Board”.

 All Baldwin pianos have a real working center pedal similar to a grand piano.
-Most other upright pianos other than the very top of the line model from other companies have a center pedal mute, not an actual working musical pedal.
+All other upright pianos makers (other than the 1 top of the line model from other companies) have a center pedal mute and not an actual working musical pedal.
 Knowing that the mute is a popular feature on pianos Baldwin includes this on all upright pianos on a switch while allowing the center pedal to be free to function like a grand piano pedal.
 Baldwin is the only full line of pianos that allows the consumer to have both a mute and a musical performing center pedal on each and every model they make.
-For Baldwin it’s all about the music making only one level of high performance pianos.
+For Baldwin it’s all about the music, making only one level of high performance pianos.

 Please don’t hesitate to contact us with any of piano questions at 800-MY-PIANO (800-697-4266)